sparkflows/sparkflows-docs/docs/user-guide/git-integration/index.rst

 Git Integration
 =================

-Fire Insights supports Git integration.
+Sparkflows supports Git integration.
-Link Projects or workflows in the Git repository with Fire Insights.
+Link Projects or workflows in the Git repository with Sparkflows.

 .. panels::